 Where we are right now?

-Since our public launch on August 24th, 424 users signed up, and produced in total over 75,000 study records.
-Each study record consists of the user ID, flashcard ID, date of study, and whether the user recalled the flashcard successfully.
+Since our public launch on August 24th, 400+ users have produced over 75,000 study records in total.
+Each study record consists of the user ID, flashcard ID, date of study, and whether the user successfully recalled the flashcard.
 The growth in number of users and records is shown below.

 Overview of KAR³L vs. Leitner vs. SM-2

 To compare the three models, let’s first get a basic understanding of what kind of flashcards are shown to the users.
 We categorize each study record by whether the flashcard shown is new, and the result of the evaluation (successful or failed).
-This categorization gives us a basic framework to understand how each model handles the trade-off of showing new flashcards versus reviewing and how the users respond to each model’s strategy.
-The figures belows visualize this breakdown of study records in to the 4 categories, and how it changes with time; clicking on the legend highlights each category.
+This categorization gives us a basic framework to understand how each model handles the trade-off of showing new flashcards versus reviewing and how users respond to each model’s strategy.
+The figures below visualize how this breakdown of study records into the aforementioned four categories changes with time.
+Note: clicking on the legend highlights each category.

-We start to see some difference between KAR³L and other models.
+We can see some differences between KAR³L and other models in these visualizations.
 Judging from these figures, KAR³L seems to prioritize showing new flashcards over reviewing compared to Leitner and SM-2.
 This might explain why we see a smaller increase in successful reviews (“Old, Successful” category in the figure) from KAR³L.
 However, we would like more evidence to support this claim.
 And more importantly, is KAR³L better (or worse) at helping users make progress due to the difference in priorities?
 To answer this question, we need to first come up with some metrics to gauge both the progress and the effort from each user.

 Progress vs. Effort

 Progress is made when a user correctly recalls a flashcard.
-However, not all correct recalls are equally indicative of the user’s progress: the first successful recall of a flashcard is more suggestive of progress compared to, say, the recall of a card that the user is already familiar with.
-We differentiate cards by their levels, i.e., how familiar each flashcard is to the user based on past evaluations.
-In our definition, if a user recalls a flashcard correctly $X$ times in a row, then the card is at Level $X$.
+However, not all correct recalls are equally indicative of the user’s progress: the first successful recall of a flashcard is more suggestive of progress than, say, the recall of a card that the user is already familiar with.
+We crudely differentiate cards by their levels, i.e., how familiar each flashcard is to the user based on past evaluations.
+In our definition, if a user recalls a flashcard correctly $X$ times in a row since the last incorrect recall, then the card is at Level $X$.
 We label unseen flashcards as “Initial” to differentiate them from Level 0 flashcards, which are old cards whose latest evaluation was unsuccessful.
 By seeing how the number of successful and failed recalls grows on each level, we can see how the user progresses as days go by.
-In the figure below, we further contrast the user’s progress against the effort on each day, visualized by the bars; click on the legend to highlight each level.
+In the figure below, we further contrast the user’s progress against the effort on each day, visualized by the bars.
+Click on the legend to highlight each level.

 Perhaps a more informative view of this data is to look at the ratio of successful/total evaluations, i.e. the recall rate on each level.
 This is shown for the same user in the figure below.